ArashPartow/exprtk/readme.txt

  (19) Recursive calls made from within composited functions will have
       a stack size bound by the stack of the executing architecture.

+ (20) User defined functions by default are assumed to have side
+      effects.
+As such an "all constant parameter" invocation of such functions wont result in constant folding.
+If the function has no side effects then that can be noted during the constructor of the ifunction allowing it to be constant folded where appropriate.

- (20) The entity relationship between symbol_table and an expression
+ (21) The entity relationship between symbol_table and an expression
       is one-to-many.
 Hence the intended use case is to have a single symbol table manage the variable and function requirements of multiple expressions.

- (21) The common use-case for an expression is to have it compiled
+ (22) The common use-case for an expression is to have it compiled
       only ONCE and then subsequently have it evaluated multiple times.
 An extremely inefficient and suboptimal approach would be to recompile an expression from its string form every time it requires evaluating.

- (22) The following are examples of compliant floating point value
+ (23) The following are examples of compliant floating point value
       representations:
       (a) 12345        (b) -123.456
       (c) +123.456e+12 (d) 123.456E-12
       (e) +012.045e+07 (f) .1234
       (g) 123.456f     (h) -321.654E+3L

- (23) Expressions may contain any of the following comment styles:
+ (24) Expressions may contain any of the following comment styles:
       1. // .... \n
       2. #  .... \n
       3. /* .... */